 - Certain medications,

-Some individuals may be able to regain or at least minimize the affects that Peripheral Polyneuritis may have in their life by utilizing any number of different therapeutic options including:
+Some individuals may be able to regain or at least minimize the effects that Peripheral Polyneuritis may have in their life by utilizing any number of different therapeutic options, including:

 - Transcutaneous electrical nerve stimulation (TENS),

 - Plasma exchange and intravenous immune globulin therapy,

 - Physical therapy,